Locations:

 • Provide support that’s similar to birth and postpartum doulas.

-• Offer informational and emotional support to families and individuals across various circumstances, including abortion, miscarriage and stillbirth.
+• Offer informational and emotional support to families and individuals across various circumstances, including miscarriage and stillbirth.

-• Complete multi-day training programs or workshops.
+• Complete multiday training programs or workshops.

 What are the benefits of having a doula?